jesperbagge/minio-cookbook/README.md

-# Install a 4-node Minio cluster on Ubuntu 18.04.4 LTS
+# Install a 4-node minio cluster on Ubuntu 18.04.4 LTS
 This logbook was started 2020-04-23.

 ## Prerequisites

-TBD
+### Create user
+Create a system user account to run minio as a systemd daemon

+    sudo groupadd --system minio
+    sudo useradd -s /sbin/nologin --system -g minio minio

+### Create mounts / directories where minio stores data
+In order to run Minio in fault tolerant mode (erasure code) a disk set of 4 is equired.
+If you plan on running a single node, these 4 disks should be mounted from 4 different disks.
+In this example, I'll be running one disk on 4 nodes each to achieve fault tolerance.

+    sudo mkdir /data
+    sudo chown -R minio:minio /data

 ## Download and install software
 Download the software for 64bit Ubuntu